Cyprus Road Trip

 5 Days in Paphos

-Our research had pinpointed Paphos as the more laid-back city out of the three main choices in Cyprus.
+Our research pinpointed Paphos as the more laid-back city of the three main choices in Cyprus.
 Larnaca and Limassol are the other two.
-Our experience with Larnaca and Limassol was limited but Paphos hit the spot for being quaint, cozy, and colorful.
+Our experience with Larnaca and Limassol was limited, but Paphos hit the spot for being quaint, cozy, and colorful.

 The Artemis Cynthia Complex is an apartment complex with self-contained condos and two pools.
-With plans to cook our own meals and work for part of our stay, the unit was well suited and had all the amenities we needed including laundry.
+Since we planned to cook our own meals and work for part of our stay, the unit was well-suited and had all the amenities we needed, including laundry.

-The pool looked inviting but was too cold for our taste.
-It was December after all.
-We did however have decent wifi by the pool and managed to blog and do more travel planning while pretending to be ready for a swim at any given moment.
+The pool looked inviting, but was too cold for our taste—it was December, after all.
+However, we did have decent Wi-Fi by the pool, and we managed to blog and do more travel planning while pretending to be ready for a swim at any given moment.

 Paphos Walking Tour

-As is our standard operating procedure when staying in a new city, we found a walking tour online and signed up for a tour for our first day in Paphos.
-The weather was phenomenal and it was a wonderful stroll through town squares, narrow alleys, and key historical points of interest.
+As is our standard operating procedure when staying in a new city, we found a walking tour online and signed up for one on our first day in Paphos.
+The weather was phenomenal, and it was a wonderful stroll through town squares, narrow alleys, and key historical points of interest.

 We picked tangerines from a tree and learned about the town's history.
 The current strides to revive Paphos’ old mercantile district into a new and thriving hub with artisan shops, restaurants, and cafés will certainly be worth a visit in the future.